Minimalist3/GranblueParty/Frontend/README.md

 ## Installation
 To install the necessary modules, run `npm install` in the current folder.

-Copy `./src/js/config.js.template` to `./src/js/config.js` and edit relevant values.
+Copy `./src/js/config.js.template` to `./src/js/config.js` and edit relevant values. \
+Copy `./src/js/config-server.js.template` to `./src/js/config-server.js` and edit relevant values.

 ## Usage
+- `npm run build:static` to build static assets

+### Development mode
+Each instance needs to run for HMR to work.
+Wait for a command to finish producing its files before running the next one.

+- `npm run dev:server`
+- `npm run dev:client`
+- `npm run nodemon`

+### Production
-- `npm start` to run in development mode
+- `npm run build:server`
-- `npm run build` to build the site for production
+- `npm run build:client`
+- `npm start`

 ## Hosting the site
 The website is using Nginx to run in production, but you can use whatever you prefer.
-Since the frontend is using Vue Router, you will need to modify your server configuration for it to work: https://router.vuejs.org/guide/essentials/history-mode.html#example-server-configurations
+Since the frontend is using Vue Server Side Rendering, it is recommanded to host the Node instance behind a reverse proxy.
+The default port is 4000.

 ## Changelog

+- 2020-02-01: Server Side Rendering
 - 2019-12-06: Version 2: new design, using TailwindCSS and Font Awesome.
 - 2019-08-30: Wide layout for Party Builder.
 The Details tab hides an experimental damage calculator
 - 2019-08-11: Support for Skill Keys and Perpetuity Rings added in Party Builder.